 A printable version of deadlines and checklist items for undergraduate international applicants can be found here.

-- Official transcripts from each secondary/high school attended must be sent directly from the school(s) to the Office of International Student Admission in separate, sealed envelopes and must be accompanied by certified English translations.
+- Official transcripts from each secondary/high school attended must be received by the Office of International Student Admission in separate, sealed envelopes and must be accompanied by certified English translations.

 One of these test scores is required for the following applicants only:

 - Students wishing to be considered for merit-based scholarships are strongly encouraged to submit SAT or ACT results.